Udzu/dataglasses/README.md

 ### Enum and Literal types

-Both `Enum` and `Literal` types match explicit enumerations. `Enum` types match both the values and symbolic names (preferring the former in case of a clash).
+Both `Enum` and `Literal` types can be used to match explicit enumerations. `Enum` types match both the values and symbolic names (preferring the former in case of a clash).

 ```python
 >>> from enum import auto, StrEnum